adiframemedia/maptur/README.md

 ### YouTube Videos
   -  A series of YouTube content will be made in order to educate new users on how to use the plugin and the best ways to setup the program.
-  -  Videos will categorized based on product tier: Free, Base, Pro.
+  -  Videos will categorized based on product tier: Free, Standard, Pro.
 ### PDF Instruction Guides
-  - 3 Guides will be made each one for a different customer variants Free, Base, and Pro which each highlights how to use the additional features provided within each product tier.
+  - 3 Guides will be made each one for a different customer variants Free, Standard, and Pro which each highlights how to use the additional features provided within each product tier.

 # Key Features